May 28th, 2025

 We hope this message finds you and your family safe and healthy!

 Students report to the Medical Arts Building at the Queensborough Community College in room M-146 no earlier than 9:45am.
-Lunch is at 12:00Noon.
-Students go to their afternoon classes at 12:30pm, after lunch and get dismissed at 2:30pm.
+Lunch is provided by the program at 12:00 Noon.
+Students go to their afternoon classes at 12:30pm and get dismissed at 2:30pm.
 The parent will be contacted in the event of delayed dismissal due to special circumstances.
-February 1st is the first day of classes for the Spring25 term and registration will open on Monday January 20th and will close on Thursday January 30th, at 2pm.
+Metro cards will be provided upon request.

-As always, we expect parents and students to reach out to us with questions, to communicate any special circumstances, or to report if the student needs to be absent or late.
+As always, we expect parents and students to reach out to us with questions, or to communicate any special circumstances, or to report if the student needs to be absent or late.
 Please contact us at: Ynotalatif@qcc.cuny.edu and Akayani@qcc.cuny.edu.

 Sincerely,